Palestinian president, Israeli defence minister meet before Biden visit

 The Palestinian Authority exercises limited self-rule in parts of the West Bank.
 U.S.-brokered talks aimed at establishing a Palestinian state in Israeli-occupied territory collapsed in 2014 and show no sign of revival.

+The Palestinian militant group Islamic Jihad condemned Thursday's meeting in a statement.

+"Insisting on communication and security meetings serves the interests and plans of the enemy (Israel) and gives it a free hand to practice the aggression our people are subjected to every day," it said.

-(Additional reporting by Ali Sawafta in Ramallah; Writing by Henriette Chacar; Editing by Mark Heinrich)
+(Additional reporting by Ali Sawafta in Ramallah; Writing by Henriette Chacar; Editing by Mark Heinrich and Louise Heavens)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))